50,000 Deaths Each Year Stem From Brain Trauma

 When working with clients, our attorneys make sure that any head injuries are accounted for.
 If there is any likelihood of TBI, we will help our clients find adequate medical care and undergo CT, MRI or other imaging tests needed to establish the trauma and its extent.

-In personal injury matters, we have helped our clients obtain millions of dollars in financial damages.
+In personal injury matters, we have helped our clients obtain substantial financial settlements for their damages.
 We’re ready to assist you, too.

 Legal Support Throughout Your Recovery

 To learn more about our services, schedule an appointment with one of our attorneys today.
 You can call us at 830-620-9402 or arrange your consultation online.
 Initial assessments are always free, so we can inform you of your options before you are obligated to retain us.